Abd-007/Switch-Emulators-Guide/Yuzu.md

 Most if not all the stuff you download will be in a compressed format (i.e. .7zip, .zip or .rar).
 You need to extract them with either [7zip](https://www.7-zip.org) or [WinRAR](https://www.win-rar.com/download.html?&L=0)

+If you just want the downloads you can get them from [here](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/Links.md)

 * * *

 ### Table of Contents